sharetribe/flex-docs/src/docs/concepts-extended-data/extended-data-introduction/index.md

 ## Why extended data?

-Extended data is a Flex feature that allows you to customize your user, listing, and transaction data.
+Extended data is a Sharetribe feature that allows you to customize your user, listing, and transaction data.
 Your marketplace has its own unique offering and requires specific data that other marketplaces do not.
 Maybe you’re building a marketplace for cooking classes and want to ask chefs how many years of experience they have.
 Or perhaps you’re building